tesseract-ocr/tessdoc/Command-Line-Usage.md

 --------------------------------------------

+## Using LSTM Engine with Tesseract 4.0alpha

+   Use --oem 1 for LSTM, --oem 0 for Legacy Tesseract

+   `tesseract input.tiff output --oem 1 -l eng`

 ## Add page break in output

   Use the config variable as part of command `-c include_page_breaks=1 -c page_separator="[PAGE SEPRATOR]"`